gitlabhq/gitlab-runner/docs/monitoring/README.md

 Remember that for listening on ports below `1024` - at least on Linux/Unix systems - you need to have root/administrator rights.

-Also please notice, that the HTTP server is opened on selected `host:port` **without any authorization**.
+The HTTP server is opened on the selected `host:port` **without any authorization**.
 If you plan to bind the metrics server to a public interface then you should consider to use your firewall to limit access to this server or add an HTTP proxy which will add the